Slide deck from my session at NIC Conference 2017: “Look under the hood: bypassing antimalware tactics and infrastructure response methods”.

 Tools from the NIC conference session

-Here you can find the most important tools I used during the session!
+Here you can find the most important tools we used during the session!

 Antivirus is dead-long live the antivirus!
 In the proverbial cat-and-mouse game of cybersecurity neither the attacker nor the defender can maintain their advantage for very long.
 But the bad guys don’t exactly take this challenge – they respond with their own bypass ideas.
 During this session, we strive to understand if antivirus is really dead and if it has reached the status where it should not be the only protection used.
 I demonstrated techniques of bypassing the antivirus mechanisms and show tactics used today by malware that allow it to run and what are the prevention methods to avoid being attacked by the newest innovations.